 RealTime Climate Portal - The Portal delivers Weekly Climate News, current climate data, and Current Climate Studies in real time during the fall and spring semesters and as archived material throughout the year.
 To access the Course Website, a Login ID and Password are required by all licensed students and faculty.
 A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
 Go to the Course Website Preview to view sample of the website components described below.

-Faculty Resource CD and Website- The CD contains the faculty systems, test bank questions, and textbook images.
+Faculty Resource CD and Website- The CD contains the faculty systems, test bank questions, chapter progress questins, and textbook images.
 The faculty manual describes the course and its components and contains suggestions for course